govau/design-system-site/content/get-started/create-components/content.md

 **Is it possible to meet this user need by customising an existing component?**

 We could probably customise the `callout` component to meet this user need.
-However it feels a bit confusing, cards are used for grouping and callouts are used for grouping text and highlighting it to a user.
+However, it feels a bit confusing, cards are used for grouping and callouts are used for grouping text and highlighting it to a user.
 In this situation we will create the component but let the [community](https://community.digital.gov.au/) know that `card` and `callout` are very similar but meet different user needs.

 **Is it possible to use components that exist to make this?**